 In a highly popular Tedx video, Amy Edmondson, a Harvard Business professor, talks through her research on the impact of accountability and psychological safety in teams.
 She discovered that when high levels of psychological safety and accountability collide it leads to high performance.

 Her theory has been the genesis for these four zones of team performance based on work I have done with teams over the years.
+These zones are unpacked in more detail in my book, TRUSTED TO THRIVE: How leaders create connected and accountable teams.
 Let me step you through the model above.
 Essentially, both psychological safety and accountability are modelled and managed by the team leader.
 How a leader models and rewards behaviour creates the culture in which a team operates:

 Achievement Zone – This occurs when a team leader creates stretch goals and challenges direct reports to improve and strongly believes they can achieve.
 A lot of leaders approve small incremental improvements to goals.
 But a leader in this zone treats employees like athletes pushing them to continually improve – breaking their best records, not by a few degrees but through dramatic improvement.
 Employees work in a supportive environment where they work together to break their records every day.
 This only works when the leader leads by example, works hard to ensure they are trusted by the team and encourages team members to trust one another.